-- A payment of \$10,000 upon execution of the Option Agreement (Received); - A \$15,000 cash payment and issuance of 100,000 common shares of Riverside concurrent with the execution of registerable agreement in Mexico which occurred April 24, 2017 ("the Effective Date") (Received); - A \$25,000 cash payment and issuance of 200,000 common shares of Riverside on or before the first anniversary of the Effective Date (Received); - A \$75,000 cash payment and issuance of 300,000 common shares of Riverside on or before the second anniversary of the Effective Date (Received); and - A \$125,000 cash payment and issuance of 400,000 common shares of Riverside on or before the third anniversary of Effective Date.
+- o A payment of \$10,000 upon execution of the Option Agreement (Received); - o A \$15,000 cash payment and issuance of 100,000 common shares of Riverside concurrent with the execution of registerable agreement in Mexico which occurred April 24, 2017 ("the Effective Date") (Received); - A \$25,000 cash payment and issuance of 200,000 common shares of Riverside on or before the first anniversary of the Effective Date (Received); - A \$75,000 cash payment and issuance of 300,000 common shares of Riverside on or before the second anniversary of the Effective Date (Received); and - A \$125,000 cash payment and issuance of 400,000 common shares of Riverside on or before the third anniversary of Effective Date.
+(Received subsequent to year ended December 31, 2019)

 Riverside will be responsible for the property taxes and holding costs to maintain La Cecilia in good standing during the term of the agreement.
-As at September 30, 2019 the Company had recorded La Cecilia at nil value due to a previous impairment.
+As at December 30, 2019 the Company had recorded La Cecilia at nil value due to a previous impairment.
 The consideration received from Riverside will be recognised as income.